A

 - EPA

-- Environmental Protection Agency responsible for administering all federal environmental rules and regulations nationwide.
+- Environmental Protection Agency responsible for administering all

-- Extender oil
+federal environmental rules and regulations nationwide. - Extender oil

-- aromatic oil used to promote the reaction of the asphalt binder and the crumb rubber modifier.
+- aromatic oil used to promote the reaction of the asphalt binder

 F